Páll Guðmundsson

-Páll Guðmundsson ([ˈpʰautl̥ ˈkvʏðmʏntsɔn]; born 1959 in Húsafell in the west of Iceland, where he still lives) is a sculptor and artist.
+Páll Guðmundsson ([ˈpʰautl̥ ˈkvʏðmʏntsɔn]; born 1959) is an Icelandic sculptor and artist.

-He has done part of his studies at the University of Fine Arts in Cologne, Germany.
+Born in Húsafell in the west of Iceland (where he still lives), he has done part of his studies at the University of Fine Arts in Cologne, Germany.

 Mostly, he sculptures faces of people out of the rock he finds around Húsafell.
 He has for example sculptured the faces of Johann Sebastian Bach, Björk and the Icelandic writer Thor Vilhjálmsson.

 Páll is also working as a musician with a unique idiophone, a large xylophone-like instrument made of stones called the Steinharpa.
 He crafted the instrument himself using stones found around his home.
-With the instrument he has performed along with the Icelandic band Sigur Rós.
+With the instrument, he has performed along with the Icelandic band Sigur Rós.

+Páll is also the custodian of the legendary Húsafell Stone.